BangShiuh/BangShiuh/README.md

 ### Hi there 👋, I am Bang-Shiuh!

-I got my PhD from Purdue University for Aeronautical Engineering, and I am a post-doc at MIT.
-I am originally from Taiwan.
+I am from Taiwan.
+I got my PhD at Purdue University in Aeronautical Engineering, and I am a post-doc at MIT.
 My research interests are doing mathematical modeling for different substances (gas, solid, liquid, and plasma).

 - 🔭 I’m currently working on Modeling plasma discharges for assisting combustion.
 - 🌱 I’m currently learning Korean.